• FB

 • Tuesday’s Tips

 Find the recipe card at the end of the post.
-Make sure to read the content as it contains chef tips, substitution options, answers to FAQs to help you succeed the first time around!
+Make sure to read the content as it contains chef tips, substitution options, and answers to FAQs to help you succeed the first time around!

 Sourcream Chocolate Bundt Cake1

 Did you stare just a little too long at that picture and perhaps even go “Ohhhhhhhhhh!!!” either in your head or out loud?
-Did it make you bite your lower lip and almost make you give it those googly come to me eyes?
+Did it make you bite your lower lip and almost make you give it those googly come to my eyes?

 Give in to temptation.
 It’ll be our little secret!
 Shhhhh!